syncfusion-content/maui-docs/MAUI/visual-studio-integration/template-studio.md

 # Syncfusion .NET MAUI Template Studio

-The.NET MAUI Template Studio is provided by Syncfusion and is used to build the Syncfusion .NET MAUI applications using Syncfusion components.
-The required Syncfusion components, NuGet references, namespace, and component render code are all used to develop the Syncfusion.NET MAUI applications.
+The .NET MAUI Template Studio is provided by Syncfusion and is used to build the Syncfusion .NET MAUI applications using Syncfusion components.
+The required Syncfusion components, NuGet references, namespace, and component render code are all used to develop the Syncfusion .NET MAUI applications.
 The Syncfusion .NET MAUI Template Studio providing a project wizard to simplify the process for you to create an application using Syncfusion components.

 The following steps below will assist you to create your **Syncfusion .NET MAUI Application** through **Visual Studio 2022**: